zapier/visual-builder/docs/_reference/transfer.md

 redirect_from: /docs/transfer
 ---

-# Adding Support for Transfer
+# Transfer

+> **Note**: The scheduled Transfer functionality is being deprecated as of 15th January 2024.

+One time transfers will be available to users [within their Zaps with supported triggers](https://help.zapier.com/hc/en-us/articles/8496274335885).

-> **Note**: As of 1st April 2023, we no longer accept reviews for new Transfer source apps.
-We’re currently evaluating our process for building new sources for Transfer.
-During this period we aren’t accepting new Transfer sources built by partners for review.
-We don't have an expected timeframe of when we're opening reviews for new Transfer source apps.
+We are no longer accepting new Transfer sources built by partners for review.

 ## What is Transfer?

-[Transfer](https://transfer.zapier.com/) is a Zapier service that enables users to perform bulk operations using their historical data.
+[Transfer](https://help.zapier.com/hc/en-us/articles/8496274335885) is a Zapier functionality that enables users to perform bulk operations using their historical data.
 Today Zaps only process new data and events created after the user turns on their Zap.
+Transfer lets users access data that existed in their trigger app before the Zap was on.
-Transfer lets users reach back and use existing data.
-Think of it as allowing your users to leverage Zapier for ETL (“Extract, Transform, Load”) tasks.
+It allows users to leverage Zapier for ETL (“Extract, Transform, Load”) tasks.

 Some example usage scenarios: